-- OReilly’s OCSCON 2004: Constructor Dependency Injection with PicoContainer - A post J2EE Nirvana (Portland, OR).
+- OReilly’s OCSCON (Portland OR, 2004): Constructor Dependency Injection with PicoContainer - A post J2EE Nirvana (Portland, OR).
 My Blog Entry and Slides for the same.

-- Agile India 2006: TDD, Refactoring and Dependency Injection (Agile’s answer to “Big Up-Front Architecture” : BUFA) (Bangalore)
+- Agile India (Bangalore, 2006): TDD, Refactoring and Dependency Injection (Agile’s answer to “Big Up-Front Architecture” : BUFA) (Bangalore)

-- Agile 2009: Selenium and JBehave : A surprisingly successful shotgun wedding (Chicago).
+- Agile 2009 (Chicago): Selenium and JBehave : A surprisingly successful shotgun wedding (Chicago).
 Second link.
 Co-presented with Mauro Talevi.

-- An article commissioned specifically for Dzone - The Shift Towards Client-Side MVC
+- An article commissioned specifically for DZone (2012) - The Shift Towards Client-Side MVC

 - DZone syndicates articles from this blog.
-Eighteen articles so far.
-Click through my articles to get to their list.
+There are more than a hundred of my articles syndicated, so far.

 - May 2006: Simple JAVA and .NET SOA interoperability.
 Commissioned for their very first edition!

 - Dec 2003: Inversion of Control Rocks.
 Duplicated here and here.
 The article was prettier in the print edition, which is sadly no longer available online.